tynt7/forked_enamel/README.md

 ## First Release
 Find the release Notes [here](https://github.com/NS-01/forked_enamel/blob/master/README.txt).

 ## Download
 You may download the runnable .jar or .zip file by clicking the link below:
 * [Standalone Runnable Jar](https://github.com/NS-01/forked_enamel/tree/master/Standalone%20Runnable%20Jar)

 ## Instruction to Run
 You may run the program after downloading the jar file above.
 Just double click `AuthoringApp.jar` or use `java -jar AuthoringApp.jar` to run the jar file as a Java application.
+If you had to download the AutoringApp.zip file (as mentioned in the [README.md](https://github.com/NS-01/forked_enamel/blob/master/Standalone%20Runnable%20Jar/README.md) at above link), you must unzip the content in a known directory and then run AutoringApp.jar by double clicking the Jar file in the unzipped folder.

+###### Note:
+Do not delete the content of the new directory created after unzipping.
+AutoringApp.jar must stay in that folder.

 ## Documentation
 You may download following documents or just click them to preview.